Web resources for Microsoft Dynamics 365

 Because web resources are stored as records in the database, they can be managed programmatically by using the standard techniques to create, retrieve, and update records.
 Text-based web resources (JScript, CSS, XML, XSL, and HTML) can be edited and saved in the application.

-There is no type of web resource that supports the capabilities of an ASP.NET (.aspx) page to execute code on the server.
+There is no type of web resource that supports the capabilities of an ASP.NET(.aspx) page to execute code on the server.
 Web resources are limited to static files or files that are processed in the browser.
-A web resource can contain code that is processed in the browser to execute web service calls to interact with Microsoft Dynamics CRM data.
-For more information, see Work with CRM data using web resources,
+A web resource can contain code that is processed in the browser to execute web service calls to interact with Microsoft Dynamics 365 data.
+For more information, see Work with Dynamics 365 data using web resources,

-Web resources are only available by using the Microsoft Dynamics CRM web application security context.
-Only licensed Microsoft Dynamics CRM users who have the necessary privileges can access them.
+Web resources are only available by using the Microsoft Dynamics 365 web application security context.
+Only licensed Microsoft Dynamics 365 users who have the necessary privileges can access them.

 You can use ten file formats to create web resources.
 The following table lists each file format, the allowed file extensions, and the type value that you use for each.